ADGEfficiency/programming-resources/python/pandas.md

 Index = columns in the underlying code

-Levels = names of the indicies in multi index
+Levels = names of the indices in multi index

 Labels = integers that refer to labels -> Multi indexing reduces memory usage